Samuel0413/Enron-scandal-analysis/README.md

 # Enron-scandal-analysis
-This is a data analysis project
+This is a data analysis project.
 Please open the Data Analysis file using jupyter notebook.